ferant2406/HPEnvyx360-15fh0xxx-Fedora/README.md

 ```
 $ uxplay -avdec
 ```
--Now can use UxPlay normally (normally, if `avdech264` exists, the system will use the official instead of the open codec.
+- Now can use UxPlay normally (normally, if `avdech264` exists, the system will use the official instead of the open codec.
 You can run UxPlay without `-avdec` now.

--You can monitor the UxPlay process via `GStreams`
+- You can monitor the UxPlay process via `GStreams`
 ```
 GST_DEBUG=3 uxplay -avdec
 ```